parth5805/generate-forging-testcases/README.md

    The generated Excel file will be saved as gem_forging_test_cases.xlsx in the current directory.

-	2. The generated Excel file will be saved as 5gem_forging_test_cases.xlsx in the current directory.
+	2. The generated Excel file will be saved as gem_forging_test_cases.xlsx in the current directory.

 File Structure